pogipop/cloudron/docs/tutorials/packaging.md

 The `FROM` command specifies that we want to start off with Cloudron's [base image](/references/baseimage.html).
 All Cloudron apps **must** start from this base image.
-This approach conserves space on the Cloudron since Docker images tend to be quiet large and also helps us to do a security audit on apps more easily.
+This approach conserves space on the Cloudron since Docker images tend to be quite large and also helps us to do a security audit on apps more easily.

 The `ADD` command copies the source code of the app into the directory `/app/code`.
 There is nothing special about the `/app/code` directory and it is merely a convention we use to store the application code.